ATLED-3301/robopy/README.md

 + kinematichs.serial.serial_chain
 + kinematichs.parallel.parallel

-in your python file,you may need to intall some library, then build your robotic system using joint class and HD convention, setting all parameters you need.
+in your python file,you may need to intall some library, then build your robotic system using joint class and DH convention, setting all parameters you need.

 classes :